Anyone considering investing in the UK property market with an initial sum of £100,000 is in a very favourable position.

 One of the most significant benefits of choosing property is the option of securing leverage.
 For example, a £100,000 investment could act as a mortgage deposit towards a much more expensive home.
 This home can then be renovated and sold to generate a lump sum profit or rented to secure a passive monthly income.

 Moreover, property is considered a very safe investment.
 Between 2007 and 2017, the number of households occupying the private rented sector grew an incredible 2.8 million (63%).
 Interestingly, in the same period, the number of properties bought with a mortgage fell from 9.8 million to 8.3 million.
 Space in the UK is finite, and that has never been more apparent than in our city centres.
 The capital growth opportunity is enormous, with the demand for luxury city centre apartments continually rising.

-Consider Your Goals
+1. Consider Your Goals

 Before putting a £100k investment plan in place, you must consider your personal goals.
-This includes evaluating both your long and short term targets.

 This is perhaps the most critical question that every investor needs to ask themselves at the beginning of their journey.
 There is no shame in the desire to secure safe, sound investments, even if that means returning a slightly lower profit than high-risk alternatives.